zerotacg/elpizo/docs/source/concepts.rst

 then along the shorter one.
 In the event of a tie, the axis in which the player is currently aligned is chosen.

-**NOTE:** 4-connected Bresenham was originally specified, but the behavior of the algorithm is too unintuitive to players.
+.. note:: 4-connected Bresenham was originally specified, but the behavior of
+          the algorithm is too unintuitive to players.

 Corners
 ~~~~~~~